udippant/base-drafts/draft-ietf-quic-transport.md

 ({{packet-initial}}) and Handshake ({{packet-handshake}}) packets.

 {{tls-1rtt-handshake}} provides an overview of the 1-RTT handshake.
-Each line shows a QUIC packet with the packet type and packet number shown first, followed by the frames that are typically contained in those packets.
+Each line shows a QWIK packet with the packet type and packet number shown first, followed by the frames that are typically contained in those packets.
 So, for instance the first packet is of type Initial, with packet number 0, and contains a CRYPTO frame carrying the ClientHello.

-Note that multiple QUIC packets -- even of different encryption levels -- may be coalesced into a single UDP datagram (see {{packet-coalesce}}), and so this handshake may consist of as few as 4 UDP datagrams, or any number more.
+Note that multiple QWIK packets -- even of different encryption levels -- may be coalesced into a single UDP datagram (see {{packet-coalesce}}), and so this handshake may consist of as few as 4 UDP datagrams, or any number more.
 For instance, the server's first flight contains packets from the Initial encryption